pph-collective/titan-params-app/src/markdown/docs.md

     # PWID not needed to be specified if not used in the BLACK population as the default ppl is 0
 ```

 * `features`: By default all `features` are set to `false` so that they are not in use.
 If you want to use a feature (e.g. `incar`), update the `features` params accordingly.
-Many features files have a related section which has the defaults for that feature when it is on.
+Many features files have a related section which has the related parameters for that feature when it is on.

 ```yml
 features: